team-socket/project-prep/project-pitch.md

  MVP

   A backend server that displays different videos in queue as well as a working chat room for useres to interact.

- ## Multiplayer Trivia

-  Summary of Idea

-   Creates a multiplayer trivia game utilizing socket.io and an open Trivia database.

-   What problem or pain point does it solve?

-   Let us make a project without a Front-End and allows us to interact in real time with others.
-This will be utilizing an outside API for content.
-It will be making
-    use of  socket.io.

-   MVP

-  A backend server that will work as a proper game of trivia.
-Add in a level of Authorization/Authentication as well as a database to store user information, possibly save scores.
-Maybe a chatroom as well between different users playing amongst one another.